rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 * Make sure your build.yml includes the development extension
 * Connect your devices to the same subnet, and not just the same Wi-Fi.
 * Check that your dev-config.yml file has the property `refresh:1` and that it is not indented.
-* If making changes gives your mobile device a notification that says **Error when update Bundle**, check inside of dev-config.yml and make sure that the application setting under your device is using the current application you are developing for.
-If it is not, then you can type in the correct application name to fix it.      //change this one
 * If the Update Methods aren't working, make sure you are in the directory where all your project files are located.